 Because accredited community colleges are evaluated regularly by the appropriate accreditation agencies, these officials discover when procedures and policies are not followed correctly, and problems can arise.
-In these situations, colleges may be given a warning by the accreditation commission, complete with a timetable as to when improvements must be made.
+In these situations, colleges may be warned by the accreditation commission, complete with a timetable for improvements.
 If progress is not seen, the community college may lose its accreditation completely for a period of time.

 Back on Track

 In early 2009, Solano was put on restrictive "show cause" status, which was one step from losing accreditation entirely.
-Substantial progress had to be made on six items of concern in just six short months, but it took almost two years before the school made all the necessary changes to reinstate their original accreditation status completely.
+Substantial progress had to be made on six items of concern in just six short months.
+Still, it took almost two years before the school made all the necessary changes to completely reinstate its original accreditation status.

 SCC board president Denis Honeychurch said the improvements show "clearly that the men and women at the college care deeply about the institution."

 "This is a really strong college," Garcia stated and added that employees were determined not to let the institution fail.
-More than two years after the probationary status came down, the accreditation organization acknowledged that all of the problems had been sufficiently repaired and granted the school full accreditation status once again.
+More than two years after the probationary status came down, the accreditation organization acknowledged that all of the problems had been sufficiently repaired and again granted the school full accreditation status.

-While accreditation isn't the only factor to consider when choosing a community college, it is an important one.
-Knowing that a school is getting regular monitoring for both educational and administrative quality gives students peace of mind in knowing they are choosing a good post-secondary education.
+While accreditation isn't the only factor to consider when choosing a community college, it is important.
+Knowing that a school is regularly monitoring for educational and administrative quality gives students peace of mind in knowing they are choosing a good post-secondary education.
 With accreditation soundly in place, students at a community college can also rest assured the credits they earn through their school will be more likely to be accepted through other institutions and acknowledged by future employers in their chosen industry.